sai-sujan/Data-Analyst-Agent/README.md

-# 🧠 Data Analyst Agent
+# 🧠 Data Analyst Agent - ReAct Reasoning

 Upload a CSV, ask questions, request charts, and let the AI agent **analyze, reason, and visualize** your data.
 Built using **LangChain**, **Google Gemini**, and **Streamlit**.